zhongyuchen/worm-assets/README.md

 * model length = 2.5, the largest radius = 0.1 -> length:radius = 25:1
 * segmented into 25 segments with equal length of 0.1: cuts at x = 1.25 - i * 0.1, 1 <= i <= 24
 * each segment is a cylinder shaped mesh without top and bottom faces, so top and bottom faces are filled with F.
-* The faces pointing in the opposite direction of x-axis in Sphere.004 and Sphere.005 segments were filled with F, but the exported meshes don't include that faces, so they are filled with Alt+F instead.
+* The faces pointing opposite x-axis in Sphere.004 and Sphere.005 segments were filled with F, but the exported meshes don't include that faces, so they are filled with Alt+F instead.
 * the object of each segment is exported in *.stl format, and with 'selection only' option turned on